ajwills72/critical-thinking/docs/ScienceTruthHonestyNotes.md

 The solution is Open Access publishing.
 This means making your publications freely available at no charge.
 There are a number of ways to achieve this.
-For example, every scientific paper I have ever written is available for free download at \url{www.willslab.org.uk}.
+For example, every scientific paper I have ever written is available for free download from [my website](www.willslab.org.uk).

 ## Science and Open Access raw data